-Lane Departure Warning and the Lane Keeping Assist System both come standard on every trim, and if you happen to be drifting away from the lane you're driving in, Lane Departure Warning will make sure that you return your attention to the road.
+Lane Departure Warning and the Lane Keeping Assist System both come standard on every trim of this Honda SUV, and if you happen to be drifting away from the lane you're driving in, Lane Departure Warning will make sure that you return your attention to the road.
 If the drifting continues to occur, the Lane Keeping Assist System will nudge the steering wheel slightly, either left or right, to remain in your lane for the safety of yourself and others.
 If your vehicle is close to leaving the road entirely, the Road Departure Mitigation System can apply steering inputs and light braking to keep you from driving off the road.

 Adaptive Cruise Control is another feature that will come standard with your 2022 Pilot.
 This will not only maintain the speed level that you set but will also shift speed up and down to adhere to the current flow of traffic.
 Lastly, a Blind Spot Information System is included alongside a Cross Traffic Monitor, and these are highly important for everyday travel.
 The blindspot of your vehicle is perhaps the riskiest due to your lack of visibility, but the Blind Spot Information System can let you know if a vehicle is too close to your blind spot, which is crucial information if you're planning on switching lanes.
 The Cross Traffic Monitor is activated when your vehicle is in reverse, and by using both cameras and sensors, it will give you directional notifications on what's passing by and from what direction.